This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Wear safety glasses, eye shields, or goggles.
 These items can prevent eye injury.
 Make sure the eyewear wraps around the sides of your face.
 Wear these items while you work with chemicals, metal, wood, or bodily fluids such as blood.
 Also wear protective eye wear during sports such as racquetball or swimming.
 Do not use regular eye glasses for eye protection.
 They will not protect your eyes from foreign bodies or chemicals.

-- Eat plenty of eye-healthy nutrients.
-Eye healthy nutrients include vitamin A, vitamin C, vitamin E, omega-3 fatty acids, lutein, and zeaxanthin.
-They can be found in foods such as spinach, kale, collard greens, fish, and vegetable oils.
+- Eat foods that contain eye-healthy nutrients.
+Eye-healthy nutrients include vitamin A, vitamin C, vitamin E, omega-3 fatty acids, lutein, and zeaxanthin.
+You may need to take a vitamin or supplement to help you get enough of these nutrients.
 Ask your healthcare provider for a full list of foods that contain eye-healthy nutrients.
-You may need to take a vitamin or supplement to help you get enough of these nutrients.
+The following are some examples:

 - Do not smoke.
 Chemicals in cigarettes and cigars can cause lung damage.
 They may also increase your risk for eye problems.
 Ask your healthcare provider for information if you currently smoke and need help to quit.